 Nonelective contributions by an employer on behalf of the employee are not "elective deferrals."
-Nor are voluntary "aftertax contributions" (such as voluntary contributions to a pension plan that are deducted from an employee's pay after all other deductions).
+Nor are voluntary "aftertax contributions" (such as voluntary contributions to a pension plan that are deducted from an employee's pay after all other deductions), required employee contributions, or employer matching contributions.
 You may report these amounts in box 14, Other.
 Only elective deferrals should be reported in box 13 for all coded plans, except code G section 457(b) plans include both elective and nonelective deferrals.